laravel/docs/notifications.md

 After defining your keys, you should set a `VONAGE_SMS_FROM` environment variable that defines the phone number that your SMS messages should be sent from by default.
 You may generate this phone number within the Vonage control panel:

     VONAGE_SMS_FROM=15556666666

-Alternatively, you can use a string that will be displayed as the sender :

-    VONAGE_SMS_FROM="My Laravel App"

 <a name="formatting-sms-notifications"></a>
 ### Formatting SMS Notifications